As a patient, you have the right to:

 Staff ask all patients if they smoke and offer options to help you be smokefree during your stay.
 If you do not want to stop smoking, we can provide clean nicotine products such as patches, lozenges or gum.

-> Staying smokefree when you leave hospital is one of the best things you can do for your own general health and wellbeing.
+Staying smokefree when you leave facility is one of the best things you can do for your own general health and wellbeing.

-> Take steps now to prepare for your hospital stay:
+Take steps now to prepare for your stay:

-> Find community support options by visiting stopsmokingwestcoast.co.nz
+Find community support options by visiting stopsmokingwestcoast.co.nz

 If you are ill, injured, have a wound drain or other tube or device placed in your body, you have more risk of getting an infection.

 Infections can lead to a longer stay in the health facility or worse.
 Infections are not fussy about who spreads them, so we all need to be careful.